 If you have an IRA, there are special provisions for first-time homebuyers and those who have not owned a primary residence for more than two years.

 If you have a Roth IRA, you can withdraw contributions if the contribution was made over 5 years ago.
 If it has been less than 5 years, you can still apply to withdraw funds through a hardship.
 Plus, for a first-time home purchase, you can withdraw up to $10,000 of earnings tax-free!

 If you own a traditional IRA, you can take a $10,000 distribution without penalty.
 Although, the $10,000 would be added to your taxable income for the year in which the withdrawal was made.

-Ultimately, buying a home and applying for a mortgage comes down to budgeting and saving hard earned cash.
-This budgeting and saving establishes a strong foundation for home buying.
+Ultimately, buying a home and applying for a mortgage comes down to budgeting and saving hard-earned cash.
+This budgeting and saving establish a strong foundation for home buying.
 In order to not affect your future retirement, withdrawing from your retirement accounts, whether it be a 401K or an IRA, should only be considered as a last resort option.